Wang-lab-UCSD/RESP2/README.md

 have cuda 11, and that a specific version of PyTorch is listed which may be inappropriate for your device.
 You may need to change these lines in the requirements file if this is indeed the case.

+Finally, xGPR may have some incompatibility with the latest version of numpy, which included some breaking changes.
+We'll have a fix for this in the next version of xGPR.

 ### Usage